Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 ### Raft

-Use the following Raft API methods on an existing node to add, remove, and promote Raft members:
+Use the following API methods on an existing node to add, remove, and promote nodes in a [Raft](../Configure/Consensus-Protocols/Raft.md)
+network:

 - [raft_addPeer](../../Reference/API-Methods.md#raft_addpeer) to add a verifier node
 - [raft_addLearner](../../Reference/API-Methods.md#raft_addlearner) to add a learner node